microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-urlevidence.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A url that is reported in the alert as evidence.
+A URL that is reported in the alert as evidence.

 Inherits from [alertEvidence](../resources/security-alertevidence.md).